kmkolasinski/AwesomeBump/README.md

 ![alt tag](https://github.com/kmkolasinski/AwesomeBump/blob/master/Sources/resources/githubimage3.jpg)
-AwesomeBump  Pi
+AwesomeBump  4.0 Beta
 ===========

-AwesomeBump is a free and open source program written using Qt library designed to generate normal, height, specular or ambient occlusion textures from a single image.
+AwesomeBump is a free and open source program written using Qt library designed to generate normal, height, specular or ambient occlusion, metallic, roughness textures from a single image.
+Additionals features like material textures or grunge maps are available.
 Since the image processing is done in 99% on GPU the program runs very fast and all the parameters can be changed in real time.
 AB was made to be a new alternative to known gimp plugin called Insane Bump or commercial tool: Crazy Bump.
-Since 3.0 AB supports the PBR lightning model (roughness and metallic textures were introduced).

 Feel free to contact me if you find any bugs and problems: support@awesomebump.besaba.com